Sellrain: History

 The first settlement developed around the ferruginous healing spring Rothenbrunn, which was used by Innsbruck nobles and citizens since the Middle Ages.
-The place name is first mentioned in a document in 1271 as Selrain.
+The place name is first mentioned in a document dated 1271 as Selrain.
 The origin of the name is disputed.
 It may be based on the ancient field name *selia ('Sennhütte').
 In any case, the name is pre-Roman.